phovea/phovea.github.io/contributors/building_apps.md

 order: 1000
 ---

+**WARNING**: This information may be out of date.
+If you know what is currently correct, please make a PR.

 grunt task: `grunt build [--application=<application>] [--context=<context>]`

 * application: the main script file of the application which is normally provided as parameter to the `phovea_web.js` file